abcdesktopio/docs/opsdocs/docs/index.md

 ---

 **abcdesktop.io** is a free, **open source Kubernetes virtual desktop** platform built on and for [Kubernetes](https://kubernetes.io/).
 It delivers **remote browser isolation open source (RBI)** and **Remote Application Isolation (RAI)** — two core security paradigms that eliminate the traditional attack surface by running every application, including web browsers, inside isolated containers on the server side.
+* Isolate browsers and applications.
+* Stream pixels, not threats.
 The user's endpoint device acts as a pure display client, receiving only rendered pixels over an encrypted HTML5 WebSocket stream.

 abcdesktop.io is also a complete **self-hosted DaaS** (Desktop as a Service) workspace environment accessible from any HTML5-capable web browser, with no software installation required on the client device.
 As a **VDI open source Kubernetes** solution, desktopless computing dynamically allocates desktop resources on demand within the cluster, tearing them down when the session ends.
 Each user's desktop and every application runs as a dedicated Kubernetes pod or ephemeral container, enforcing strict workload isolation and dramatically reducing the blast radius of any potential compromise.